 Guernsey Post's Customer Charter makes a major commitment to the residents and businesses of the Islands against the background of its continuing drive to improve its service and to develop closer relationships with all its customers.
 The Charter sets out the standards that Guernsey Post's customers can expect and explains how you can obtain information and what to do if standards are not met.
 Additionally it explains what services are available.

-Guernsey Post is required through its Postal Licence (Condition 14.7) to report to CICRA on the quality of its products and services against its Customer Charter.
-This report is published below every six months and released to the Bailiwick's media.
+Guernsey Post is required through its Postal Licence (Condition 14.7) to report to GCRA on the quality of its products and services against its Customer Charter and these results are published in its annual report.